syns-platform/.github/profile/README.md

 We greatly appreciate your insights and suggestions as we strive to further develop and refine this project.
 Thank you for your understanding and continued support!

+If you're a recruiter who wants access to the code, please reach out to info@syns-platform.com and we'll provide you with an accessible GitFront link.

 <!--
 ## Project artifacts: